ausdebating/constitution/constitution.rst

 Equity
 ^^^^^^

 #.
+The purpose of Equity is to provide an inclusive, safe and equitable environment for all participants in Australian debating.
-The Association shall maintain a Code of Conduct, which shall apply at all meetings of the Council, and anywhere else which that policy directs.
+#.
+The Association shall maintain an Equity Policy, which shall apply at all meetings of the Council, and anywhere else which that policy directs.

+   #.
+‘Equity policy’ refers to a code of conduct that all members of ADC must adhere to, which shall apply at all meetings of the Council, Australian Easters and anywhere else which that policy directs.
+In particular, the code of conduct must be informed by fairness, diversity and inclusion and protect individuals from discrimination on the basis of gender, race, sexual orientation, ESL status and other protected characteristics outlined in the equity policy.
+   #.
+Equity process refers to the system of mediation and dispute resolution which upholds the Equity Policy, which shall be enforced by the ADC Equity Officer and by Tournament Equity Officers.
+An Equity violation may give rise to disciplinary action under s2.9.

 Policies
 ^^^^^^^^^